-This is the fourth post in a series.
+This is Chapter 3 in a series.
 If you’re new to the series, visit the series home page for a full table of contents.

 Chapter 3: A Story of Stories

 In the last chapter, we met the human giant.

 We talked about emergence and how the giant is what humanity looks like a few floors up the tower from the individual.

 Building giants was a necessity for ancient humans.
 A human tribe was more than the sum of its parts, in physical power, in productivity, and in knowledge.